shashanka2a/MenuPRO-App-main/SUPABASE_SETUP.md

 ### Hybrid Approach

-MenuPRO uses a hybrid architecture that combines the best of both worlds:
+MenuOS uses a hybrid architecture that combines the best of both worlds:

 ```typescript
 // Complex queries and transactions → Prisma